CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-api.md

 * [External OAuth2 links](./rest-oauth)

 We are currently on version 2 of the REST API.
-[This article](./rest-introduction#REST-version) explains the new version in full detail.
+[This article](./rest-introduction#REST-version) explains the new version (and how to switch) in full detail.
+Not ready to switch?
+You can find the documentation for version 1 [here](../restv1/rest-api.md).

 ## Method types